luxaritas/reaper-config/README.md

 ## MenuSets
 [MenuSets](./MenuSets) contains my custom menu layouts.
 These can be imported in the customize menus/toolbars dialog.
-- MainToolbar: Added offline and lock shortcut to the main toolbar
+- MainToolbar: Added shortcuts for offline and lock and modes to the main toolbar

 ## Toolbar Icons
 [ToolbarIcons](./ToolbarIcons) contains icons I've created for my custom toolbars.
 This is laid out just like